-Add vinegar and baking into a clean spray bottle (glass is the most eco-friendly option).
+Add vinegar and baking soda into a clean spray bottle (glass is the most eco-friendly option).
 Add water and essential oil and gently mix.
 You can more essential oil until it reaches your desired scent.
 Spray the surface and use a cloth to wipe dry.

 DIY Liquid Dish Soap

 If you prefer to hand wash your dishes, this is an all-natural dish soap that will tackle even the toughest of dishwashing jobs.
 It makes great suds and will easily rinse off without any residue.